ritwikrajsaxena/HarvardX-High-Dimensional-Data-Analysis/README.md

 # HarvardX-High-Dimensional-Data-Analysis
-May contain duplicates
-Does not have paid quizes
-Contains all videos
+This repository may contain duplicates of some files.
+Please ignore them.
+It does not have paid quizzes in it, even though it contains all class videos (recordings).